 "Learning, relationships and behaviour are inextricably linked" (page 27, NEWB Guidelines).
 Behaviour is affected by within-person, external or interpersonal factors.
 In addition, the social nature of schools is an important factor.
 Knowledge of the "influence of groups and the relationships within and between the many groups and subgroups in the school environment is an important part of the understanding of behaviour.
-School life is fundamentally social and individual students and teachers are part of the many groups and subgroups in the course of a single day.
-The dynamics that operate within and between these groups are very powerful and are themselves significant influences on individual and group behaviour" (page 28, NEWB Guidelines).
+School life is fundamentally social and individual students and teachers are part of the many groups and subgroups in the dynamics that operate within and between these groups are very powerful and are themselves significant influences on individual and group behaviour" (page 28, NEWB Guidelines).
 The

-Clann structure in the school gives each Caomhnóir an extraordinary opportunity to get to know their daltaí (students) really well.
+Clann5 structure in the school gives each Caomhnóir6 a good opportunity to get to know their daltaí (students) really well.